m-c-hill/NewBank/README.md

 ### Admins
 Admins are able to view active loan requests and approve/reject them.
-Future updates will allow admins to also open new accounts for users, close accounts and view user statements.
+Future updates will allow admins to also open new accounts for customers, close accounts and view user statements.
 Different permissions are granted to admin staff depending on their role within the bank (ie. loan manager, account manager).
 These permissions provide access privileges for different activities within the application (for example, account managers would not be allowed to grant loans).
 Using the dummy logins provided, you'll see that April (a bank manager) is not able to access the loans menu, while Simon (a loan manager) is.
+These permissions are set via the database using the admin roles table.

 April's loan access
 ![April loan access](https://imgur.com/GgVIre7.png)